qiqika/CarND-Behavioral-Cloning-P3-master_my/README.md

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 108).
+The model contains dropout layers in order to reduce overfitting (model.py lines 108 regular kernel_regularizer=regularizers.l2(0.0001)).

 Besides, cropping2d is used to avoid overfit and underfit. because overfit come from noise datas which include nonsense obejects for instance trees and other scenes, and too small feature datas will result underfit. thus, appropriate image train datas will help us.